 4. Old or Dirty Air Filters

 If your air filter is clogged, it can’t do its job of trapping dust, dander, and other particles.
 These contaminants can end up in your system, creating buildup and bad smells.
-A simple filter change can often make a big difference in both air quality and odor.
+A simple filter change can often make a big difference in both air quality and odor, while also helping prevent issues with your AC keeping up with the heat.

 While there are some maintenance tasks homeowners can handle themselves, identifying and fixing the root cause of a musty A/C smell often requires a professional.
 Our team at Schaible’s has the tools and expertise to pinpoint the problem, clean your system thoroughly, and prevent future issues.
 We’ll check everything from your drain line to your ductwork and recommend the right solutions for your home.